-On January 21, 2020, Nascent Exploration Pty Ltd, a wholly owned subsidiary of Fortescue Metals Group Ltd. (collectively "Fortescue") made a strategic investment of Cdn\$1,050,000 by purchasing 5,250,000 common shares at a price of \$0.20 in a non-brokered Private Placement.
+On January 21, 2020, Nascent Exploration Pty Ltd, a wholly owned subsidiary of Fortescue Metals Group Ltd. (collectively "Fortescue") made a strategic investment of Cdn\$1,050,000 by purchasing 5,250,000 common shares at a price of Cdn\$0.20 in a non-brokered Private Placement.
 This investment gave Fortescue 9.72% interest in the Company and the right to appoint one person as a director of Alta Copper as well as certain pre-emptive rights.
-These rights include anti-dilution rights as well as a Right of First Refusal on any debt financing or royalty or stream agreements on any of Alta Copper's assets (but does not include earn-in joint venture proposals).
-Details of such are given below.
+These rights included anti-dilution rights as well as a Right of First Refusal on any debt financing or royalty or stream agreements on any of Alta Copper's assets (but did not include earn-in joint venture proposals).
+The Right of First Refusal has now expired.
+Details of their various rights are given below.